 6. Flavored water

-Before starting to jump with joy, I have to mention that I don’t consider most of the flavored water available in stores as a solid option.
-Most of them are still highly processed, have added sugars and artificial aromas, which don’t go hand in hand with our fatty liver diet.
+Before starting to jump up with joy, I have to mention that I don’t consider most of the flavored water available in stores as a healthy option.

 But you can make your own healthy, flavored water at home.
 It’s similar to lemon water – you just use various other fruits for this.